Episode 54 – The Crusades – Part 1

 “Okay.
 We’ll compromise.
 We won’t kill them; we’ll just take their stuff.”

 Peter’s peasant army put additional strain on the already poor relations between the Eastern and Roman churches.
-Two months later, the peasants marched straight into a Muslim ambush & wiped out!
-Peter, who was in Constantinople at the time, trying to round up supplies—was the lone survivor.
-He then joined another army, this one led by European nobility who’s arrived well after the peasants.
+Two months later, the peasants marched straight into a Muslim ambush and were wiped out.
+Peter, who was in Constantinople rounding up supplies—was the lone survivor.
+He then joined another army, this one led by European nobility who arrived well after the peasants.
 These Crusaders defeated the Muslims at Antioch then continued on to Jerusalem.

 On July 15, 1099, Jerusalem fell to the Crusaders.
 It was a brutal massacre.
-On the Temple Mount, blood flowed ankle-deep.
+Around the Temple Mount, blood flowed ankle-deep.
 Newborn infants were thrown against walls.
-And it wasn’t just Muslims who knew the Crusaders’ wrath.
+It wasn’t just Muslims who knew the Crusaders’ wrath.
 A synagogue was torched, killing the Jews trapped inside.
 Some of the native Christians were also put to the sword.
 To this day, the wholesale slaughter of the First Crusade affects how Jews and Muslims perceive the Christian faith.

-Following the conquest of Jerusalem, the Crusaders carved out 4 states in the Middle East; the Kingdom of Jerusalem, the County of Tripoli, the Principality of Antioch, and the County of Edessa.
+Following the conquest of Jerusalem, the Crusaders carved out four states in the Middle East; the Kingdom of Jerusalem, the County of Tripoli, the Principality of Antioch, and the County of Edessa.

-This First crusade was followed by 8 more, none of them really able to accomplish the success of the first, if we can call it success.
-All told the gains of the Crusades lasted less than 200 years.
+This First crusade was followed by eight more, none of them really able to accomplish the success of the first, if we can call it success.
+All told, the gains of the Crusades lasted less than 200 years.
 But one major accomplishment was the reopening of international trade between Europe and the Far East, something that had languished for a few hundred years.

-The Crusaders were emboldened in their prospects for success in the Holy Land because of the successes they’d had in the Reconquista, the reconquest of the Iberian Peninsula from the Muslim Moors.
+The Crusaders were emboldened in their prospects for success in the Holy Land because of the successes they’d had in the Reconquista, the conquest of the Muslom Moors in the Iberian Peninsula.
 Earlier in the 11th C, French knights joined the Spanish in their campaign to retake their homeland.
-Shortly before the First Crusade, Pope Urban II encouraged the Spanish Christians to reconquer Tarragona, using much of the same symbolism and rhetoric he later used to preach the Crusade to the people of Europe.
+Shortly before the First Crusade, Pope Urban II encouraged the Spanish Christians to reconquer Tarragona, using much of the same symbolism and rhetoric he later used to preach Crusade to the people of Europe.

-It was also at this time that the Popes were in constant competition with the Western emperors over the issue of investiture – that is, the question of who had the authority to appoint bishops; the Church or the nobility.
-In some of the squabbles between Church and state, the popes weren’t above calling out knights and nobles loyal to them to back down the power of the Emperor or recalcitrant nobles.
+It was also at this time that the Popes were in constant competition with the Western emperors over the issue of investiture – the question of who had the authority to appoint bishops; the Church or the nobility.
+In some of the squabbles between Church and State, the popes weren’t above calling out knights and nobles loyal to them to back down the power of the Emperor and recalcitrant nobles.
 So the Pope’s mobilizing an armed force wasn’t that far out of context.